-7. What is the role of the HEI and Oxford University Museums?
+4. What is the role of the HEI and of Oxford University Museums?

 The HEI partner for a CDP studentship can be anywhere in the UK.
 They are responsible for administering the studentship in line with the AHRC's terms and conditions.
-Once the AHRC has checked and approved the nominated PhD studentship projects, these will be set up as Doctoral Training Grants to the HEI involved in each project, and will follow the same process for activating grants and funding students as for successful applications made under the CDA Open call (i.e. the funding award will be made directly to the collaborating HEI rather than to Oxford University Museums).
+When the nominated PhD projects have been approved by AHRC they are set up as Doctoral Training Grants to the HEI and will follow the same process for activating grants and funding students as for successful applications made under the CDA Open call (i.e. the funding award is made directly to the collaborating HEI, it is not made to Oxford University Museums).
 The HEI supervisor is formally the lead supervisor for the studentship.
 They and their department should demonstrably provide the right expertise and support for the topic.

-The student is expected to spend a significant period of time researching with Oxford University Museums, and attend training and other activities that the CDP Consortium and the Museum organises for them in Oxford and elsewhere, including London.
-Oxford University Museums will also provide up to £2,000 to the student towards their travel and related research costs.
+The Oxford University Museum partner will share the supervision of the studentship with the HEI partner.
+The student is expected to spend a significant period of time researching with Oxford University Museums, and to attend training and other activities that the CDP Consortium and the Museum organises for them in Oxford and elsewhere, including London.
+Oxford University Museums will provide up to £2,000 per annum per student towards their travel and related research costs.